-For information on registering or deregistering a database with Data Safe, see To register or deregister an Autonomous Database with Data Safe.
-Currently, Autonomous Databases using the private endpoint feature are not compatible with Data Safe.
+For information on registering or deregistering a database with Data Safe, see Managing an Autonomous Database.
+Autonomous Databases using the private endpoint feature are not compatible with Data Safe.

-For information on creating and using Data Safe instances, see the Data Safe Overview.
+For information on creating and using Data Safe instances, see the Data Safe documentation.